This document details the deprecation policy for various features of the system.

 As with any software existing of many components and contributors, features naturally evolve over time.
 Sometimes we remove features or introduce breaking changes.
 To warn you about upcoming changes, we use a deprecation policy for APIs and datasets that are subject to change.
 We provide example scripts that automatically check and log the any deprecation header here .

-API response.
+API deprecation

 An example response header that contains deprecation information is as follows:

 We maintain deprecated datasets and dataset versions for a maximum duration of five years, and up till four versions.
+Responses for API calls for datasets that are marked as deprecated include the X-KNMI-Deprecation header.
+X-KNMI-Deprecation indicates when (the version of) this dataset becomes deprecated, and where to find more information about the deprecation.

 No policy can cover every possible situation.
 The developer portal is an always evolving system and this document will grow alongside it.
 In situations where this policy does not fit, we will communicate this through our newsletter and in all relevant release notes.